buchi-labortechnik-ag/openinterface_rotavapor/README.md

 ### API documentation
 The API documentation is provided as a OpenAPI document on [GitHub](https://github.com/buchi-labortechnik-ag/openinterface_rotavapor/blob/master/rotavapor_openinterface.yaml).
 That document is mostly usable together with (OpenAPI tooling)[https://openapi.tools/].
 For human consumtion we also provide this doc as a [HTML version](https://developer.buchi.digital/rotavapor/openinterface/doc/index.html).

-This API is rather simple and it might be more enjoyable to simply try it out instead of reading the docs.
+This API is rather simple and it might be more enjoyable to simply try it out first.

 ### Explore the API